Hardcoreprawn/architecture/input/posts/requirements/security/secure-configuration.md

 ---
 Title: Secure Configuration
-Description: Ensure that computers and network devices are properly configured to reduce the level of inherent vulnerabilities and only provide the services required to fulfil their role.
+Lead: Ensure that computers and network devices are properly configured to reduce the level of inherent vulnerabilities and only provide the services required to fulfil their role.
 Draft: false
 Tags:
   - Non-Functional Requirements